What Are the Differences Between an Aztec Barcode and a QR Code?

 Endless industry applications

-What do gyms, cafes, museums, real estate agencies, or business consultants have in common?
+What do gyms, cafes, museums, real estate agencies, and business consultants have in common?
 They can all use QR Codes to help their businesses in a whole host of ways.
 QR Codes are so versatile that a multitude of industries have integrated them into their everyday operations.

 Want to boost social media followers for your retail brand?
 Try adding a Social Media QR Code to posters or labels.
-You’re a real estate agent?
+Are you a real estate agent?
 Using an Event QR Code for viewings can streamline the process for you and your clients.

-QR Code on a For Sale sign prompting potential buyers to scan for more information, interior shots, and to schedule a showing
+QR Code on a for sale sign prompting potential buyers to scan for more information, interior shots, and to schedule a showing

 A QR Code on a real estate property sign encourages property viewing appointments